2024 KBF State Challenge Series300+ opportunities for advancement in competition at national or state/province levels

 KBF Challenges will be run using a Tournament Management System, Fishing Chaos.
 Get started by creating a free Fishing Chaos account.
 One may use a web browser on a computer or mobile device to register for an event by opening the KBF Event Schedule Page, click on the Register link for the event you wish to register for and it will open up the Tournament Management System the event will be run on.
 Please remember to update your Fishing Chaos app on a regular basis.

-Entry Fee: $50 per Challenge. $5.00 is retained for administrative fees. $10.00 is held back for the KBF Challenge Series The TEN Prize Pot.
+Entry Fee: $50 per Challenge. $5.00 is retained for credit card/administrative fees and judging. $10.00 is held back for the KBF Challenge Series The TEN Prize Pot.
 The remaining $35.00 from each registration goes into the pot that is distributed as event cash prizes.
 2024 Challenge Series Payout Chart

 Refund requests must be received one week (seven days) prior to competition start time; requests for refunds after competition has started will be denied.
 An administrative fee of $5.00 is charged for all refund requests.
 Refund request form.